Equity Story

 Balanced revenue worldwide

 Krones is represented in all regions of the world and occupies a strong market position.
 The company is in a position to even out fluctuations in individual regions.
 On the whole Krones has a well-balanced distribution of sales.
-In 2023, the company generated half of its consolidated turnover on the emerging market and half in mature industrial countries.
+In 2024, the company generated around half of its consolidated turnover on the emerging market and about half in mature industrial countries.

 Profitability